kasidittrue/Deep_Learning_and_Neural_Network/README.md

 ## Deep Learning with Python

-## Advanced Deep Learning and Neural Network
+## Advanced Neural Networks and Deep Learning